CKogut/BlueJ.NaiveTicket/README.md

 public Book(String title, double price)
 ```

+> Three

 ### Exercise 2.18
 * Can you guess what types some of the `Book` class’s fields might be?
 * Can you assume anything about the names of its fields?

+> some types may be String, Integer, boolean (i.e. isFiction).
+I would assume the names woul include things like title, author, chapters, length, genre.

 READ upto and INCLUDING section 2.15 of this chapter.